ropensci/daiquiri/README.md

     section, then download the `daiquiri_x.y.z.tar.gz` file (where x.y.z is the release number)

-3. To install, run the following, replacing the file_name_and_path with the path to the downloaded file
+3. To install, run the following, replacing the `file_name_and_path` with the path to the downloaded file.
+NOTE: Depending on what packages you already have installed, it may return an error saying that certain dependencies are not available for the package.
+It will not install these automatically.
+Once you have installed the dependencies from CRAN, try to install the package again.

 ``` r
 install.packages(file_name_and_path, repos = NULL, type="source")